 It took Honda two years time to develop the Super Cub, but it went on to be the single highest volume selling motor vehicle in history.
 This week I bought it’s natural evolution, a Daelim Citi 100cc, and I’m fascinated.

-Backing up a bit, what makes the Honda Cub so revolutionary?
+Backing up a bit, what made the Honda Cub so revolutionary?

 First, at 17 inches, the tires were a new size large enough to go through potholes and bad streets but small enough to be easy to maneuver in cities.
 Wikipedia’s article on the Honda Cub details the trouble engineers went through acquiring a 17 inch tire, eventually cutting apart existing tires and re-forming them to 17 inches for testing.
 Until a tire manufactrer agreed to make 17 inch tires Honda almost abandoned the project.